BettercareHealth/bettercare/perinatal-hiv/0-5-introduction.md

 ### Childhood TB

 *Childhood TB* was written to enable healthcare workers to learn about the primary care of children with tuberculosis.
-The book covers an introduction to TB infection, and the clinical presentation, diagnosis, management and prevention of tuberculosis in children and HIV/TB co-infection. *Childhood TB* was developed in collaboration with the Desmond Tutu Tuberculosis Centre.
+The book covers an introduction to TB infection, and the clinical presentation, diagnosis, management and prevention of tuberculosis in children and HIV/TB co-infection. *Childhood TB* was developed in collaboration with the Desmond Tutu TB Centre.

 ### Ebola Prevention and Control

 *Ebola Prevention and Control* was written for all healthcare workers and administrators managing, preventing and controlling viral haemorrhagic diseases.
-Chapters cover virology and epidemiology, patient management, support systems and documentation and communication and community engagement.
+Chapters cover virology and epidemiology, patient management, protection of healthcare workers, support services and documentation, and communication and community engagement.
 There is a strong emphasis on the protection of healthcare workers in the field, particularly in resource-limited settings.

 ### Infection Prevention and Control

-*Infection Prevention and Control* was written for nurses, doctors, and health administrators working in the field of infection prevention and control, particularly in resource-limited settings.
+*Infection Prevention and Control* was written for nurses, doctors and health administrators working in the field of infection prevention and control, particularly in resource-limited settings.
 It includes chapters on IPC programmes, risk management, health facility design, outbreak surveillance and antimicrobial stewardship.

 ### Intrapartum Care